 - Short intermission then the 36" class begins racing.

-- Short intermission then the ANY - TIRE class begins racing
+- Short intermission then the Power Adder class begins racing

 - Early evening : Trophies, awards, raffle prizes will be presented in the Ivan's Lodge after racing concludes.